tbarbette/npf-docs/docs/source/variables.rst

 Experimental design
 ===================

-NPF allows to define covariables and then use Experimental Design to sample values in a given range.
+NPF allows to define covariables and then use a WSP experimental design to sample values in a given range.

 .. code-block:: bash